deadc0de6/cploy/README.md

 *Cploy* allows to mirror changes performed on a local directory to a remote host through SSH.
-A specific command (bash one-liner for example) can be run after any change for example to trigger a build.
+A specific command (bash one-liner for example) can be run after any change, for example to trigger a build or execute a script.

 Features: